Fire Curtain Systems

 The word ‘active’ describes them in contrast to static fire curtains.
 Active fire curtains are ‘invisible’ (out of sight) until needed and then deploy on fire alarm, to provide the passive fire barrier required.
 Static fire curtains are permanently in place e.g. in loft spaces where no access is required.

-They’re powered by an electric tubular motor, connected to a control panel.
+Fire curtains are powered by an electric tubular motor, connected to a control panel.
 The motor unrolls the fabric of the fire curtain, allowing it to deploy.

-The fabric unrolls, either horizontally or vertically, until the opening being protected is sealed courtesy of the bottom bar of the glass fibre fabric reaching and creating a seal with the floor.
 For a horizontal curtain, instead of a ‘bottom bar’, the curtain has a ‘leading-edge bar’ that travels to the other end of the opening, creating a seal, or it meets the leading-edge bar of the curtain that is travelling from the other side, if it is a bi-parting fire curtain.

 This deployment is crucial for the prevention of flame and/or smoke spread, as it separates and compartmentalises the space.
 This allows the creation of a protected escape route and keeps the fire from the next space.